MohammedAwan/Snapline/README.md

 # Snapline
-A scalable social media backend using FastAPI
+A modern social media application built using FastAPI, featuring user authentication, photo and video uploads, and a scalable media feed.
+Designed with async SQLAlchemy for high performance and clean backend architecture.